adnammit/checkbookPlus/README.md

-# checkbookPlus
+# checkbook
-now with fifty percent more stokage
+A simple checkbook to keep note of your transactions.
+Written with React.